chadmarchand/kutna-common/README.md

 A Kotlin library that contains common utilities for the Kutna framework.

-## Increment minor version in gradle file
+## Increment patch version in gradle file

-`./gradlew incrementMinorVersion`
+`./gradlew incrementPatchVersion`

 ## Upload artifacts and publish to bintray